-6A.6 (1) Securities legislation provides an exception to the prospectus requirement for limited advertising or marketing activities during the waiting period between the issuance of the receipt for the preliminary prospectus and the receipt for the final prospectus.
-Despite the prospectus requirement, it is permissible during the waiting period to:

-- (a) distribute a preliminary prospectus notice (as defined in the Instrument) that: - "identifies" the securities proposed to be issued, - states the price of such securities, if then determined, and - states the name and address of a person or company from whom purchases of securities may be made,
+- 6A.6 (1) Securities legislation provides an exception to the prospectus requirement for limited advertising or marketing activities during the waiting period between the issuance of the receipt for the preliminary prospectus and the receipt for the final prospectus.
+Despite the prospectus requirement, it is permissible during the waiting period to: - (a) distribute a preliminary prospectus notice (as defined in the Instrument) that: - "identifies" the securities proposed to be issued, - states the price of such securities, if then determined, and - states the name and address of a person or company from whom purchases of securities may be made, provided that any such notice states the name and address of a person or company from whom a preliminary prospectus may be obtained,

-- (b) distribute the preliminary prospectus, and - (c) solicit expressions of interest from a prospective purchaser, if prior to such solicitation or forthwith after the prospectus purchaser indicates an interest in purchasing the securities, a copy of the preliminary prospectus is forwarded to the prospectus purchaser.

-(2) The use of any other marketing information or materials during the waiting period would result in the violation of the prospectus requirement.

-(3) The "identification" of the security contemplated by paragraph 6A.6(1)(a) above does not permit an issuer or dealer to include a summary of the commercial features of the issue.
+- (b) distribute the preliminary prospectus, and - (c) solicit expressions of interest from a prospective purchaser, if prior to such solicitation or forthwith after the prospectus purchaser indicates an interest in purchasing the securities, a copy of the preliminary prospectus is forwarded to the prospectus purchaser. - (2) The use of any other marketing information or materials during the waiting period would result in the violation of the prospectus requirement. - (3) The "identification" of the security contemplated by paragraph 6A.6(1)(a) above does not permit an issuer or dealer to include a summary of the commercial features of the issue.
 These details are set out in the preliminary prospectus which is intended as the main disclosure vehicle pending the issuance of the final receipt.
 The purpose of the permitted advertising or marketing activities during the waiting period is essentially to alert the public to the availability of the preliminary prospectus.

-(4) For the purpose of identifying a security as contemplated by paragraph 6A.6(1)(a) above, the advertising or marketing material may only:

-- indicate whether a security represents debt or a share in an incorporated entity or an interest in a non-corporate entity, - name the issuer if the issuer is a reporting issuer, or name and describe briefly the business of the issuer if the issuer is not already a reporting issuer (the description of the business - should be cast in general terms and should not attempt to summarize the proposed use of proceeds), - indicate, without giving details, whether the security qualifies the holder for special tax treatment, and - indicate how many securities will be available.
+- (4) For the purpose of identifying a security as contemplated by paragraph 6A.6(1)(a) above, the advertising or marketing material may only: - indicate whether a security represents debt or a share in an incorporated entity or an interest in a non-corporate entity, - name the issuer if the issuer is a reporting issuer, or name and describe briefly the business of the issuer if the issuer is not already a reporting issuer (the description of the business - should be cast in general terms and should not attempt to summarize the proposed use of proceeds), - indicate, without giving details, whether the security qualifies the holder for special tax treatment, and - indicate how many securities will be available.